Privacy Policy - June 2026

 Data Collection and Use of Cookies

-Grofar Ltd uses cookies to enhance user experience and ensure proper functioning of our platform.
+Grofar Ltd uses cookies to enhance user experience and ensure proper functioning of our website.
 For more detailed information on the specific cookies we use, their purpose, and how to manage them, please refer to our full Cookies Policy.

 Your Rights

 As a Data Controller, we are responsible for responding directly to requests from individuals (data subjects) regarding their personal data.
-The following are the rights that individuals have regarding their personal data under the GDPR:
+The following are the rights that individuals have regarding their personal data under UK GDPR:

 Right to Access